OASL Logo Empowering Oregon Students by Supporting School Libraries

 Understanding that:

-• information could be foundational, thus useful, even when dated
+• Information could be foundational, thus useful, even when dated

-• new discoveries may require further testing
+• Discoveries may require further testing

-• redacted sources have false information
+• Redacted sources have false information

-• relevance is based on particular group
+• Relevance is based on a particular discipline or situation

 Conventions

-Discipline
+Discipline (Academic)

-Professional/technical refers to one- or two-year certificates or degrees for specific jobs.
+• Professional/technical refers to one- or two-year certificates or degrees for specific jobs.

 Discourse community